-New Home Sales and Prices Both Gain in Olympia According to Recent Data
+New Home Sales and Prices Decrease in Olympia According to Freshest Data

-A total of 671 new homes were sold during the 12 months that ended in February, up from 644 for the year that ended in January.
+A total of 721 new homes were sold during the 12 months that ended in September, down from 738 for the year that ended in August.

-Out of all housing closings, new home closings made up 23.2%.
-This is better than the 19.1% of closings a year earlier.
-Following a year-over-year increase in January, closings of new and existing homes also jumped year-over-year in February.
+As a percentage of overall housing closings, new home closings represented 12.5%.
+This is a drop 18.7% of closings a year earlier.
+Closings of new and existing homes jumped year-over-year in September after also rising in August year-over-year.